inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 &mdash; Wikipedia: Confirmation bias
 </figcaption>

-**Accessibility bias** is to truly, really truly trust your gut. _"When I saw the problem the first thing I thought of was Y, so Y must be the best solution."_ It's a cognitive bias, where people trust that
+**Availability bias** is to truly, really truly trust your gut. _"When I saw the problem the first thing I thought of was Y, so Y must be the best solution."_ It's a cognitive bias where people believe that:

 > if something can be recalled, it must be important, or at least more important than alternative solutions not as readily recalled, is inherently biased toward recently acquired information.
 <figcaption>